jaurjey/Greek-alphabet-letters/README.md

 ### What strategies did you employ to achieve good performance?
 - Kept the dataset balanced with exactly 25 images per class.
 - Added a **“no letter” background class** to reduce false positives.
-- Used diverse images (different fonts, colors, and textures).
+- Used images with high contrast
-- Experimented with learning rate and epochs until accuracy stabilized.

 ### Under what circumstances did the model fail?
 Do you have a hint on why it fails?
-- Misclassified letters when they looked **too similar to Latin characters** (e.g., ν vs. v, ο vs. o).
+- Misclassified letters when they looked (e.g., ν vs. o).
-- Confusion increased with **blurry or low-resolution letters**.
+- Confusion increased with **blurry or low-resolution letters**, especially on my webcam.
-- Sometimes labeled backgrounds incorrectly if the texture looked like letter strokes.

 ### Which classes and class types were difficult to train?
 How did you overcome the issue?
-- **σ (sigma)** was tricky because of its two lowercase forms (σ and ς).
-We included both forms in the dataset.
+- **σ (sigma)** was tricky because of its two lowercase looks like "o".
-- **ν (nu), ο (omicron), and ρ (rho)** were hard because of overlap with Latin letters.
-We used more varied fonts.
 - The **“no letter” class** sometimes confused the model, but including multiple types of backgrounds improved results.

 ### Was it difficult to achieve good performance while increasing the number of classes?
 If so, why?